KyleDavisDev/sauce-for-your-thoughts-api/README.md

 - [ ] Look into switching from noSQL to SQL.
 - [ ] Extend 'forgot password' system.
 - [ ] Look into sending emails via node.
+- [ ] Confirm email to activate account.